RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 Strings have particular unique characteristics in a CRDB.
 First off, they are the only data type that Last Write Wins (LWW) applies to.
 As part of that, a wall-clock timestamp (OS Time) is in the metadata of any operation on a String.
-If RP cannot determine the order of operations, the value with the higher timestamp wins.
+If RS cannot determine the order of operations, the value with the higher timestamp wins.
 This is the only case where OS time is used to resolve a conflict.